Exploring Ivory Coast Art - Music - Festivals And Celebrations

 The Fête Du Dipri

-Fête Du Dipri is one of the festivals and celebrations that is unique to the village of Goumeré, located in the Côte d'Ivoire northern part and is celebrated to worship the patron saint, Saint Sébastien.
+Fête Du Dipri is one of the festivals and celebrations that is unique to the village of Goumeré, located in the Côte d'Ivoire northern part, and is celebrated to worship the patron saint, Saint Sébastien.
 The festival starts when naked women and children slip out of their huts and perform nighttime ceremonies to purify the hamlet of any evil spells.
 Before the sun rises, the village leader appears, the drums pound, and all the village residents enter trances, which endure until late afternoon the next day.

 The Fête du Dipri is a celebration for people to come together, celebrate their culture and heritage, and share their traditions with one another.
 It is a reminder of the importance of community and the role that tradition plays in shaping our identities.